Fibrous dysplasia of bone: Pathophysiology

 Fibrous dysplasia is a mosaic disease resulting from post-zygotic activating mutations of the GNAS locus at 20q13.2-q13.3, which codes for the α subunit of the Gs G protein-coupled receptor.
 In bone, constitutive Gsα signaling results in impaired differentiation and proliferation of bone marrow stromal cells.
 Proliferation of these cells causes replacement of normal bone and marrow with fibrous tissue.
-The bony trabeculae are abnormally thin and irregular, and often likened to Chinese characters (bony spicules on biopsy).
+The bony trabeculae are abnormally thin and irregular (bony spicules on biopsy).

 Fibrous dysplasia is not hereditary, and there has never been a case of genetic inheritance from parent to child.

 Diagnosis

 On x-ray, fibrous dysplasia appears as bubbly lytic lesions, or a ground glass appearance.
 Computerized tomography (CT) or magnetic resonance imaging (MRI) scans may be used to determine how extensively bones are affected.
 CT can better demonstrate the typical "ground glass" appearance, which is a highly specific radiological finding, while MRI can show cystic areas with fluid contents.
 A bone scan uses radioactive tracers, which are injected into your bloodstream.
 The damaged parts of bones take up more of the tracer, which show up more brightly on the scan.
 A biopsy, which uses a hollow needle to remove a small piece of the affected bone for laboratory analysis, can diagnose fibrous dysplasia definitely.